How Much Does a New Driveway Cost in the UK?

 • Robust and durable.

-• Long life span of around 50 years.
+• Long life span of 25 to over 50 years (with maintenance).

 • It can handle extreme weights being parked on it.